As Cuba struggles to put out oil tank fire, questions about disaster response mount - NewsBreak

 Mexico sent three helicopters and 85 military personnel and specialists from the Mexican state oil company Pemex.
 Venezuela sent 35 firefighters and 20 tons of foam and chemical agents to help extinguish the fire.
 Another three flights from Mexico were expected on Monday.

-The machine needed to pump the foam and chemical agents was also flown in from Venezuela and assembled in Cuba, a task finished in the early hours Monday, the head of the Communist Party in Matanzas, Susely Morfa, said on Twitter.
+The machine needed to pump the foam and chemical agents was also flown from Venezuela and assembled in Cuba, a task finished in the early hours Monday, the head of the Communist Party in Matanzas, Sucely Morfa, said on Twitter.

 But the Matanzas governor said the collapse of the second tank has delayed the use of the foam.